rticommunity/rticonnextdds-examples/examples/connext_dds/detect_samples_dropped/README.md

 # Example Code: Detect Samples Dropped by the DataReader

-Example about detecting sample dropped.
+Example about detecting samples dropped.

 ## Concept